How to Clean and Care for Your Gardening Tools

 There's more to gardening than tending to weeds and plants.
 It also requires proper tool maintenance and care.

 A quality garden starts with quality care—and that doesn’t just mean keeping up with your weeding.
 Maintaining your garden tools will ensure that any chore you complete gets done with the highest potential for accuracy and precision.
 Not only do tools need to be sharp, they also need to be clean and sterile, so they don’t accidentally spread disease or viruses across your garden beds.
 And of course, stored in a dry location, not just left in the grass for tomorrow’s chores!

-- Next, dip the tools in a diluted solution of any household bleach.
-Turpentine can be used for any items that might be covered in sap and vinegar can be used to soak items coasted in rust.
+- Next, dip the tools in a diluted solution of household bleach.
+Turpentine can be used for any items that might be covered in sap, while vinegar can be used to soak items coasted in rust.

-Even when you know you’ll be using your tools the next day, don’t leave them out in the elements.
-After cleaning them, return used items to the shed, where they will be kept dry and are likely to remain rust-free.
+Even when you know you’ll be using your tools the next day, it’s best not to leave them out in the elements.
+After cleaning them, return used items to the shed, where they will be kept dry and are more likely to remain rust-free.
 A great way to store small spades and trowels is by keeping them in a pot filled with sand that’s been soaked with motor oil.
 This helps keep the metal well-conditioned.
 Your larger tools will do best hanging in a dry, ventilated shed.
 A pegboard will keep everything organized and easy to access.
 Keep the tools you frequently use within arm’s reach, and place less-utilized items as you wish.